HanSolo/cvescanner/README.md

 ## cvescanner

-A little tool to get all known CVE's for Oracle OpenJDK based JDK distributions.
+A little tool to get all known CVE's for Oracle OpenJDK and GraalVM based JDK distributions.